 Learn more about BPH

-Hypospadias: This is a common birth defect where the opening of the urethra in males is on the underside of the penis instead of at the tip.
-The result is a penis that doesn't function well or have a normal appearance.
+Hypospadias: In this common birth defect, the opening of the urethra is on the underside of the penis instead of at the tip.
+The result is a penis that doesn't function well or doesn't have a normal appearance.

 Learn more about hypospadias

 Peyronie's disease: This disorder results from scar tissue forming inside the penis, causing curved and often painful erections.

 Traumatic urological injuries: These are injuries from traumatic events, such as a car crash, to the urinary tract and its organs — kidneys, bladder, urethra, ureters, external genitalia and testes.

 Urethral strictures/obstructions: Scar tissue can form in the urethra, narrowing the tube in a condition called a urethral stricture or obstruction.
 This can make it difficult to urinate and cause pain.